 Both steps must be completed to order the exam.

 Please note that no regular scheduled exams can be ordered after March 1st and that these dates and fee changes apply for AP worldwide.

 If you have any further questions contact firstname.lastname@example.org

 Advanced Placement exams give students the chance to tackle college-level work while they're still in high school and earn post-secondary credit and placement.

 - Record the date and time of your exam

 - Arrive at least 20 minutes before the examination time.
 Latecomers will not be able to write the exam.

 - Bring picture identification.

-- Bring AP Student Booklet if you received this at your school.
-You must use the same AP Student registration sticker booklet for all exams.
+- Bring AP Student ID Labels if you received them at your school.
+You must use the same AP Student registration student ID lablels for all exams.

 - Students will not be dismissed until an exam has officially ended.
 You are required to abide by the policies of both the College Board and the VBE during the exam period.
 Any misconduct will be reported and could jeopardize your AP exam score